 Allow your cream deodorant to thicken and set up fully.
 In most cases this will take about two days.
 However, in warmer climates it can take three.
 Mix once or twice a day until it fully sets up.
 The final deodorant will feel pillowy when you touch it and if you were to scoop all of it out of the jar, it would feel a lot like Play-doh, except it starts to thin out to a lotion like consistency when handled due to your body temperature.

 I have not found that the refrigerator speeds up the process as the deodorant will go back to it’s previous state once it goes back to room temperature.
 You’ll want to keep the extra heat from where you melted the shea butter and emulsifying wax to help the arrowroot powder work as a thickener.
+Should you use an unrefined shea butter or find that after two days your deodorant hasn’t fully thickened, simply stir in two teaspoons of arrowroot powder.

 Once your lavender cream deodorant is ready, simply scoop out a small amount and rub onto your armpits.
 It should melt nicely into your skin and won’t leave your skin feeling sticky or greasy.
 Yay!